jhudsl/Documentation_and_Usability/docs/06-how-to_examples.md

 ### Every step is specifically given

 Examples should explicitly give every step needed to reproduce your result.
+Keep a special look out for steps you complete that you may take for granted that your user would know.
+For example, if your user needs to change to a specific directory to run a command, don't assume that they will know that for sure.

 For command line based tools, provided the exact code your user needs to run.
 Ideally this example can be provided as a notebook or script so your user can run it directly.

 In the case of a GUI, provide screenshots or a video tutorial.

 ### Any data needed to run the example is provided and explained